 Myth #4: Every appeal can be taken to the Supreme Court

 Another common misconception about appeals is that, if thwarted by lower courts, you can take your appeal all the way to the U.S. Supreme Court.
 In fact, this rarely occurs.
 Such courts are extremely selective in the cases they hear, and it’s highly unlikely that your appeal would reach that level.

 Myth #5: Being granted an appeal means freedom

 Lastly, a common misconception is that you’re automatically freed if your appeal is granted.
 Instead, your case may be “remanded,” or sent back to the lower court for reconsideration.
 In some rare cases, an appellant is released from jail immediately following a successful appeal; however, this is the exception and not the rule.

 If you’d like to know more about how the appeals process works or you want to discuss your case with an experienced Houston criminal defense attorney, the good news is you’ve come to the right place.

 Neal Davis is a top-rated, criminal defense attorney located in Houston, Texas.
-For nearly 20 years, he has successfully handled state and federal cases across Texas and the United States, including arguing before the Texas Criminal Court of Appeals and appearing as lead counsel in a landmark U.S. Supreme Court case.
+For over 20 years, he has successfully handled state and federal cases across Texas and the United States, including arguing before the Texas Criminal Court of Appeals and appearing as lead counsel in a landmark U.S. Supreme Court case.